panmitz/SPARQL-Burger/README.md

    }
 }
 ```
-In this case, the main graph pattern contains another graph pattern that is declared as OPTIONAL.
-In general, graph patterns can contain as many nesting levels as necessary.
-Nesting a pattern to itself, though, would result to an error.
 </details>

 ### 3. Create a UNION of graph patterns
+In this example we will declare a main graph pattern that contains two other graph patterns associated with UNION.

 <details>
  <summary>Show example</summary>

-In this example we will declare a main graph pattern that contains two other graph patterns associated with UNION.
 ```python
 from SPARQLBurger.SPARQLQueryBuilder import *